 Aging

 As we get older, our bodies produce fewer tears, leading to an increased risk of developing dry eye.
 Hormonal changes during menopause can also exacerbate this issue for women.
 To combat age-related dry eye, consider using artificial tears or lubricating eye drops to keep your eyes moist and comfortable.
-If over-the-counter eye drops are no longer providing the relief you need, our eye doctors in Jacksonville can recommend the best treatment for your specific case.
+If over-the-counter eye drops are no longer providing the relief you need, our eye doctor in Jacksonville can recommend the best treatment for your specific case.

 Medical conditions